huggingface/blog/setfit.md

 | 11 | SetFit (MP-Net) | 66.9 | 110M |
 | 12 | GPT-3 | 62.7 | 175 B |

-<h4>Table 1: RAFT performance leaderboard as of September 2022</h4>
+<h4>Prominent methods on the RAFT leaderboard (as of September 2022)</h4>

 Although based on much smaller models than existing few-shot methods, SetFit performs on par or better than state of the art few-shot regimes on a variety of benchmarks.
-On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot benchmark dataset as of September 2022, SetFit Roberta (using the Roberta-Large Sentence Transformer base model) with 355 million parameters outforms PET and GPT-3 and places just under average human performance and the 11 billion parameter T-few, a model 30 times the size of SetFit Roberta (Table 1).
+On [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard), a few-shot classification benchmark, SetFit Roberta (using the [`all-roberta-large-v1`](https://huggingface.co/sentence-transformers/all-roberta-large-v1)) with 355 million parameters outforms PET and GPT-3.
+It places just under average human performance and the 11 billion parameter T-few - a model 30 times the size of SetFit Roberta.
 SetFit also outperforms the human baseline on 7 of the 11 RAFT tasks.